npartovi/extend-shopify-sdk/index.md

 Now that the snippet is added, you can use the `Extend.buttons.render()` function to render the offer buttons on the product page.
 This function takes in 2 arguments:

-- The id of the `#extend-offer` element you added in the previous step
+- The ID of the `#extend-offer` element you added in the previous step
 - An object with a key of referenceId and a value of the selected product `variantId`

 ```javascript